 - Housing (generally shared with other program fellows);

-- An allowance for meals and incidentals during the academic program; and
+- An allowance for meals and incidentals during the academic program.

-- have at least seven or more years of full-time, relevant employment;
+- have at least six years of full-time, relevant employment;

-- demonstrate English language fluency during mandatory face-to-face interviews;
+- demonstrate English language fluency during mandatory interviews;

 - have commitment to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields;